© Dominik Ketz, RPT

 Equipment

-We recommend sturdy shoes.
+We recommend sturdy footwear.

 Tip